Clarity for Lawyers – the book

 Articles on legal writing skills and plain English

 5 writing habits every lawyer needs: A taste of our approach to changing writing habits.
 Published by the Law Society of England and Wales in April 2018.
-The most viewed blog on the Law Society’s website in April 2018.
+One of the most viewed blogs on the Law Society’s website.

 Why traditional legal terms are costing your business: Suggesting reasons and a practical approach to reduce and simplify contract terms.
 First published by Practical Law UK In-house in March 2016.